jrawbits/VisionEval-Wiki-JR/Multiple-Scenarios.md

-Support for setting up and running multiple scenarios is inspired by the [RPAT_Viewer_Pilot](https://github.com/gregorbj/RPAT_Viewer_Pilot/blob/master/automating_rpat.md)
+Support for setting up and running multiple scenarios is inspired by the [RPAT_Viewer_Pilot](https://github.com/gregorbj/RPAT_Viewer_Pilot/blob/master/automating_rpat.md).
+Much of the development related to this work is done under [this](https://github.com/gregorbj/VisionEval/milestone/17) milestone.

 ## Design
   - Add new [VEScenarios](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/modules/VEScenario) package that does the following: